How to Set Up Your Profit First Bank Accounts Without Screwing It Up

 The Five Core Accounts (Plus One We Always Recommend)

-- Income Account
+1. Income Account

 This is where you set aside money for the IRS.
-If you’ve ever been blindsided by a tax bill, this account changes everything. - Operating Expenses Account (OPEX)
+If you’ve ever been blindsided by a tax bill, this account changes everything.
+By allocating income to a separate tax account, you ensure you’re always prepared for tax obligations.

 This is what you run the business on.
 Once the other accounts are funded, this is what’s left.
-If it’s tight, that’s a signal not a failure.
-The system is working. - Opportunity Account (Optional but critical)
+If it’s tight, that’s a signal, not a failure.
+The system is working.

 We recommend this to every service-based entrepreneur.
 It’s your growth reserve.
 You can use it to self-fund a hire, a marketing push, a slow season, or to pounce on a business opportunity.
+This account is not part of the core five but can be used for additional profit and tax accounts as your business grows.
+For specialized strategic guidance, consider a Fractional CFO.

 This account turns “maybe later” into “I’m ready now.”

-Where to Open the Accounts
+Where to Open the Bank Accounts

 The best setup is this:

-- Open the Income, Profit, Owner’s Pay, and Tax accounts at your main bank.
+• Open the Income, Profit, Owner’s Pay, and Tax accounts at your main bank.

-- Open the Profit and Opportunity Accounts at a second bank you don’t check often ideally with no debit card.
+• Open the Profit and Opportunity Accounts at a second bank you don’t check often, ideally with no debit card.

 Why?
 Because you’re building friction.
 You want it to be a little annoying to dip into your profit.
 That delay protects your discipline.